jpfx1342/mcpu-arch/base_arch.md

 #MCPU Instruction Architechture

-The Minecraft Processing Unit (MCPU) is a 16-bit Reduced/Complex Hybrid Instruction Set computer that runs using the MCPU Instruction Set (MCPUIS).
+The *Minecraft Processing Unit* (MCPU) is a 16-bit Reduced/Complex Hybrid Instruction Set computer that runs using the *MCPU Instruction Set* (MCPUIS).
 The MCPU architechture holds some similarities to the MIPS architechture, but has some significant differences, including built-in support for a stack.

 In the MCPUIS, there are only 14 instructions (and space for 2 more).
-Each instruction is encoded in a 16bit value that stores the instruction to execute, 3 flags affecting it's interpretation, and 3 register pointers.
-There are 8 public registers, and one hidden register, the program counter.
-4 of the public registers can be used for any function, 2 are used for maintaining the stack, 1 is used for storing and retrieving processor flags (mostly arithmetic), and 1 is the zero register.
-The one hidden register is the Program Counter, which cannot be directly addressed with normal opcodes, but is modified and read by the CJMP opcode.
-After execution of an intruction, the PC is incremented by 1 (except when the V flag is set, see below).
+Each instruction is encoded in a 16bit value that stores the instruction to execute, **3** flags affecting it's interpretation, and **3** register pointers.
+There are **8** public registers, and **1** hidden register.

+**4** of the public registers can be used for any function, **2** are used for maintaining the stack, **1** is used for storing and retrieving processor flags (mostly arithmetic), and **1** is the zero register.
+The one hidden register is the *Program Counter*, which cannot be directly addressed with normal opcodes, but is modified and read by the **CJMP** opcode.
+After execution of an intruction, the **PC** is incremented by 1 (except when the **V** flag is set, see below).

 Each instruction includes 3 register indexes.
-The first is called the destination index, or DD index.
+The first is called the destination index, or **DD** index.
 This index determines where the result of the operation will be stored.
-The next two indexes represent the operands to the opcode, and they are referred to as X1 and X2.
-X1 always represents a register index, but X2 can sometimes represent an immediate value instead.
+The next two indexes represent the operands to the opcode, and they are referred to as **X1** and **X2**. **X1** always represents a register index, but **X2** can sometimes represent an immediate value instead.
 (See below.)

 3 flags affect the execution of each instruction.
-The V flag indicates that the instruction is immediately followed by a 16-bit immediate value, and this flag is the main method by which to introduce constants to opcodes.
-What each opcode does with this value depends on the opcode, but in most cases, it is added or multiplied the value of the second operand register.
-Note that after executing an instruction with the V flag set, the PC will increase by 2 instead of 1.
-The S flag indicates that all operands represent signed values instead of unsigned values.
+* The **V** flag indicates that the instruction is immediately followed by a 16-bit immediate value, and this flag is the main method by which to introduce constants to opcodes.
+What each opcode does with this value depends on the opcode, but in most cases, it is added or multiplied by the value of the second operand register.
+Note that after executing an instruction with the **V** flag set, the **PC** will increase by 2 instead of 1.
+* The **S** flag indicates that all operands represent signed values instead of unsigned values.
 This affects the arithmetic performed with them.
-The M flag indicates that the X2 index is *not* a pointer to a register, but should instead be taken as an immediate value.
+* The **M** flag indicates that the **X2** index is *not* a pointer to a register, but should instead be taken as an immediate value.
 Because of the limited storage space, this value can only be a number between 0 and 7 (-3...4 signed), however many constants in code fit within this range.
-Note as well that one opcode (AND) will ignore this value if the M flag is set.
+Note as well that one opcode (**AND**) will ignore this value if the M flag is set.
 (Because doing otherwise would severly limit the functionality of the opcode.)

 ###MCPU Instruction Format (16-bits)
     IIII VSMD DD11 1222
+    IIII VSM DDD 111 222
     I - Instruction
     V - Instruction includes value
     S - Signed Math